Best Crypto Cards in Iraq (2026)

 Cost of Living: Baghdad vs Kurdistan Region

-Iraq's cost of living varies dramatically between regions.
+Iraq's cost of living varies widely between regions.
 The Kurdistan Region (KRI) operates semi-autonomously with different economic conditions than federal Iraq.

 City/Area1-Bed Rent/MonthGroceries/MonthCard-Eligible Spending